1784 Vermont Republic gubernatorial election

-The 1784 Vermont Republic gubernatorial election took place throughout September, and resulted in the re-election of Thomas Chittenden to a one-year term.
+The 1784 Vermont Republic gubernatorial election took place on September 7, 1784.
+It resulted in the re-election of Thomas Chittenden to a one-year term.

 The Vermont General Assembly met in Rutland on October 14.
 The Vermont House of Representatives appointed a committee to examine the votes of the freemen of Vermont for governor, lieutenant governor, treasurer, and governor's council members.

 In the race for governor, Thomas Chittenden was re-elected to a one-year term.
 In the election for lieutenant governor, Paul Spooner was chosen for a third one-year term.
 No candidate for treasurer obtained a majority.
 In accordance with the Vermont Constitution, the Vermont General Assembly was required to make a selection.
 On October 15, the Assembly (Vermont House of Representatives, governor, and governor's council) re-elected Ira Allen to a one-year term as treasurer.
 The names of candidates and balloting totals were not recorded.